dikortis/LetsTalkETC/Episodes/Episode_12.md

-that conflict between you know if you're in classic encroaching on the value of cerium or whatever and so it's a really good it's a very large block chain it's a very unique case where you know there is sort of a need for that protection as you
+that conflict between you know if you're in classic encroaching on the value of cerium or whatever and so it's a really good it's a very large blockchain it's a very unique case where you know there is sort of a need for that protection as you